utdata/icj-class/static-apps/static-02-templates.md

 ### Add a Nunjucks partial

-In our original Pirate Cove site, we had the cool header with photo background.
+In our original Pirate Cove site, we had the cool header with a photo background.
 Let's add that to this site as a partial, similar to the nav.
 We do this as a partial as a way to organize our code, making it easier to find and update later.

 - Create a new file `src/njk/_partials/jumbotron.njk`.
 - Insert into it the following code